dottjt/plastic/other/qa.md

 On the one hand, this book is perfect for those with a vivid imagination, because it really does take you to a very broken place.
 By the same token, the book is also awful in that

+Book idea.
+Book is called Mother and Son, and it explores the tension between a mother and his son.
+Visually I want it to be like a mosaic of colour.
+Basic themes with abstract outcomes.
+Bordering surreal.
+It's like watching an organism grow.
+The son is simply an idea, that grows in awareness and questions the premise of the relationship.

+"I am son.
+The son of mother.
+The mother of son.
+Apparently she is standing there in front of me.
+Eyes like a vibrant monsoon.
+Washing me away from my senses.
+I am not familiar with her touch.
+It is like frozen ice, although I'm"